Director, Software Solutions Division

 Carleton previously served as director of the SEI Software Engineering Process Management Program, where she managed the SEI's software development and measurement initiatives designed to yield high-quality software and high-performance teams, producing models and measurement practices used throughout the software industry worldwide.
 Her seminal research in applying statistical process control techniques to the U.S. Space Shuttle software data led to Carleton’s co-authored book Measuring the Software Process: Statistical Process Control for Software Process Improvement, published by Addison-Wesley Professional.

-Before joining the SEI, Carleton held various technical and management positions at GTE Government Systems in Massachusetts, where she designed, developed, and tested software for the Minuteman and Peacekeeper Missile Systems.
-She was also instrumental in initiating a software quality measurement program.
-In her previous position at Goodyear Technical and Research Center in Ohio, she was the lead systems modeling and simulation engineer responsible for conducting tire tread wear studies utilizing experimental design techniques, statistical analysis techniques, and finite element analysis.
+Before joining the SEI, Carleton held technical and management positions in industry.
+At GTE Government Systems in Massachusetts, she designed, developed, and tested software for the Minuteman and Peacekeeper missile systems.
+At the Goodyear Tech Center in Ohio, she was the lead systems modeling and simulation engineer responsible for designing new passenger tires utilizing experimental design and statistical analysis techniques.